njlyon0/lter_silica-high-latitude/README.md

 ## Script Explanations

-Scripts in this repository are described below:
+The 'core' scripts in this repository are described below.
+Any script not described below is exploratory and should be treated as such.

+- `00_data-download.R` - Downloads the various source data from this working group's Shared Google Drive.
+Note that only those with access to that Drive will be able to run the script.

-- **`...-workflow.R`** - Runs SiZer workflow to identify changers in slope for WRTDS time series.
-Temporal granularity of source data is specified in file prefix ("seasonal" or "annual").
-Note that "seasonal" data are derived by averaging across sub-season temporal columns in the monthly data.
+- `01_sizer-workflow.R` - Runs SiZer workflow to identify changes in slope for WRTDS time series.
+Works for monthly, seasonal (averaged across sub-season months), and annual input data.

 - **`stats-prep.R`** - Accepts outputs of _either_ `...-workflow.R` script and (1) attaches basin characteristics / climatic drivers extracted elsewhere and (2) does some summarizing / wrangling needed before stats / visualization.